 TEHKUMMAH—Members of the Manitoulin Tourism Association (MTA) gathered at the Tehkummah Triangle Senior’s Club Hall for their annual general meeting on Friday, November 30.
-Following reports from the MTA board, a lengthy debate ensued on a Special Business motion to authorize the board to withdrawal the MTA from the Welcome Centre agreement with several Island municipalities and to negotiate a tenant’s agreement with the Northeast Town.
+Following reports from the MTA board, a lengthy debate ensued on a Special Business motion to authorize the board to renegotiate the Welcome Centre operating committee agreement with several Island municipalities and to negotiate a tenant’s agreement with the Northeast Town.

 Under the Welcome Centre building management agreement (MWCA), the MTA received the space at the Welcome Centre located on Highway 6, near the swing bridge, free of charge including, heat, hydro and water used at the building etc. in return for the provision of services that include operating the Welcome Centre for a set number of weeks each summer.
 In addition, the MTA receives $5,000 from the Northeast Town to clean the Welcome Centre building.

 MTA Chair and director Christianna Jones facilitated the meeting.

 The board of the MTA maintained in the motion, and arguments put forth in the ensuing debate that “the 1990 MWCA is outdated, non-inclusive and no longer works in the best interests of the growing MTA membership.”

 Concern over the loss of the “rent free” Welcome Centre location was voiced by a number of MTA members at the meeting, but MTA director Doug Wuksinic, who was leading the MTA argument in favour of the motion, pointed out that the term “free” was a misnomer, as the MTA was locked into the provision of services that the MTA board maintains acted as a restriction on MTA’s ability to raise revenues and membership.